awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_cur_reports_as_efficiency_reports/2_add_assumptions.md

 ORDER BY 8 DESC
 ```

 Congratulations!
-You have put additional assumptions into views about regions to enrich the usage data by weights.
+You have put additional assumptions into views to extend the usage data by weights.
 You can now continue with Lab 3 to see how you could add the additional views and tables in an Infrastructure as Code (IaC) approach.

 {{< prev_next_button link_prev_url="../1-4_queries_from_sar" link_next_url="../3_add_assumptions_iac" />}}